Most teens don't want to talk about masturbation. Even though it might feel embarrassing to talk about it, many teens do it.

 Can I masturbate too much?

-How often you masturbate depends on you.
+How often you masturbate is up to you.

 What if I have questions about masturbation?

 It can be hard to talk about masturbation.
-You may be too embarrassed to ask your parents or even your friends about it.
+You may be embarrassed to ask your parents or even your friends about it.